edwardyehuang/CAR/docs/train.md

 5. cd to "CAR" root folder.
 (Important for the relative path of "--flagfile").

+6. Set 'PYTHONSEED' to 0 in enviroment variable.
+You may use 'export PYTHONSEED=0' in Linux.

-6. Run the following script, if you are using conda, make sure you activated the correct environment:
+7. Run the following script, if you are using conda, make sure you activated the correct environment:
 ```
 python train.py --flagfile={path to your cfg file above}
 ```